WrightDanG/FromVin/README.md

 ![Screenshot_22](https://user-images.githubusercontent.com/61311614/123704425-89c6d700-d85d-11eb-937c-330a4d21ef37.png)

-On sign up, django has a built-in verification process, where the user is sent an email seeking confirmation that the email is correct and active.
+On sign up, Django has a built-in verification process, where the user is sent an email seeking confirmation that the email is correct and active.

 ![Screenshot_23](https://user-images.githubusercontent.com/61311614/123704427-89c6d700-d85d-11eb-8334-8fb9f47433c3.png)